semgrep/semgrep-docs/docs/kb/semgrep-ci/scan-monorepo-in-parts.md

 You will then have the flexibility to trigger each one on appropriate events or frequencies.

-Now that you've successfully configured your monorepo to be scanned in parts, you also have to configure the findings from each part or module to show up as their own project in SCP.
+Now that you've successfully configured your monorepo to be scanned in parts, you also have to configure the findings from each part or module to show up as their own project in Semgrep AppSec Platform.

-To ensure findings from the module are assigned to their own project in SCP, you will need to explicitly set the `SEMGREP_REPO_NAME` environment variable ([see CI environment variables reference](/docs/semgrep-ci/ci-environment-variables/#semgrep_repo_name)).
+To ensure findings from the module are assigned to their own project in Semgrep AppSec Platform, you will need to explicitly set the `SEMGREP_REPO_NAME` environment variable ([see CI environment variables reference](/docs/semgrep-ci/ci-environment-variables/#semgrep_repo_name)).

 :::info
-Changing the `SEMGREP_REPO_NAME` value in a scan so that it does not match the repo's `<org>/<repo name>` structure on the SCM may cause issues with PR/MR comments and code hyperlinks in Semgrep Cloud Platform.
+Changing the `SEMGREP_REPO_NAME` value in a scan so that it does not match the repo's `<org>/<repo name>` structure on the SCM may cause issues with PR/MR comments and code hyperlinks in Semgrep AppSec Platform.
 This is a necessary tradeoff when splitting up a repo into multiple projects.
 :::

 For example, if your monorepo is located at `https://github.com/semgrep/monorepo` the `SEMGREP_REPO_NAME` would typically be set to `semgrep/monorepo`.
 To split the single project into four projects corresponding to the logical modules, set `SEMGREP_REPO_NAME` to match the module name before running Semgrep: